Basheyev/Boson/README.md

 For write operations, CachedFileIO uses Fetch-On-Write policy.
 If there is a cache hit, write operation changes cache page and marks it as "dirty".
-If there is a cache miss, then file page loaded to the cache and after changes are applied.
+If there is a write miss, then file page loaded to the cache and after changes are applied.

 On file close or when there is no free pages available in the